49ers Announce IR Decision for Offensive Threat Ahead of Cowboys Game

 Defensive back Deommodore Lenoir was the sole player still out of commission, and the 49ers announced that the 2021 fifth-round pick out of Oregon is back with the team.

-Lenoir started the first couple games of the season, but has since been a depth option for the San Francisco defense.
+Lenoir started the first couple of games of the season but has since been a depth option for the San Francisco defense.
 But like with Sermon, the 49ers can never have enough depth and options as they enter the playoffs.